bookofproofs/bookofproofs.github.io/_sources/history/20th-century/oraifeartaigh.md

 ### Mathematical Profile (Excerpt):
 * Tarlach O'Raifeartaigh studied at University College, Dublin and was a Gaelic scholar who became Professor of History at St Patrick's Training College, Drumcondra, Dublin.
-* Lochlainn's mother, Neans, was the daughter of T J Morrissey.
-* Lochlainn, born on Kincora Road, Clontarf, Dublin, was the second eldest of his parents' six children, having an older sister, two younger brothers and two younger sisters.
 * O'Raifeartaigh's primary school education was at St Joseph's school, run by the Christian Brothers, in the Marino district of Dublin.
 * The College had 254 pupils in 1950 when O'Raifeartaigh graduated.
 * Schrödinger retired in 1956 and left Ireland to return to Austria so O'Raifeartaigh went to the Dublin Institute for Advanced Studies where he worked under John Synge who held the post of Senior Professor in the School of Theoretical Physics of the Dublin Institute for Advanced Studies.